-Fiery Tom Yum Noodle Soup Will Carry You Through the Rest of Winter
+Fiery Tom Yum Noodle Soup Will Carry You Through Winter

 This recipe from Fish Cheeks includes mussels, shrimp, and squid.

 There’s a good reason tom yum is on practically every Thai restaurant menu across America.
-The beloved soup encapsulates all the flavors that make Thai cooking so special: bright lime, fiery chiles, pungent fish sauce, and a subtle sweetness.
+The beloved soup encapsulates all the flavors that make Thai cooking so special: bright and zippy tartness from lime, fiery heat from chiles, pungent fish sauce, and a subtle sweetness provided by palm sugar.
 Yum, in Thai, refers to the citrusy, spicy, fish sauce-filled soup base while tom means to boil.

 “Every household in Thailand makes it,” adds Chef Ohm Suansilphong.
 “It’s part of the meal.
 People of all ages can eat it; it doesn’t necessarily have to be super spicy.”

 In America, tom yum is typically associated with seafood—especially shrimp.
 In Thailand, the predominant protein is fish, but can range from chicken to even ham.
 “There are so many types of tom yum in Thailand.
 It’s a more modern dish, not an ancient dish,” Suansilphong explains.
 “Kids in dormitories in Thailand add precooked sausage and ham to their tom yum when they don’t have gas or stoves.
 They use microwaves.”